.

 Senior Partner of CKR ZIA (Advocates)

-Advocate High Courts
+Advocate High Courts of Pakistan

 …

-Helping The Clients To:
+Helping Clients To:

-Aquire and set up businesses, meet legal requirements and obtain regulatory consents and licenses
+- Aquire and set up businesses, meet legal requirements and obtain regulatory consents and licenses

-Assess legal risks and exposures, enter into business transactions and make sound investment decisions
+- Assess legal risks and exposures, enter into business transactions and make sound investment decisions

-Draft and negotiate contracts, get legal opinion and safeguard their commercial interests
+- Draft and negotiate contracts, get legal opinion and safeguard their commercial interests

 .